 I have a website I LOVE!
 It is full of FREE royalty free, okay for commercial use, photos!
 I use them all the time!
 They may not have as much as Stockphoto or other places that charge, but these are large photos, great quality and a pretty good variety.

 It’s called Pexel.com and I will be using their photos throughout my album.
 I will also use the templates that don’t need photos and mix them in with pages here and there with photos.
+You can find this set of Recipe Templates in the Resource Library!
 Let’s face it, the photos are fun.
 But what our families will really cherish are the recipes.
 Here are a few that I’ve done.
-I’ll be using the Recipe Magic Album, in our shop for only $9.99.

 One Section Divider Page: